A more precise look at your metabolism

 - Abnormalities in triglycerides or liver values

-Even at a normal weight, the HOMA index can reveal the beginnings of insulin resistance, especially if the lifestyle is heavily influenced by stress, inactivity or an unbalanced diet.
+Even with a normal weight, the HOMA index can detect incipient insulin resistance, especially if the lifestyle is heavily influenced by stress, inactivity, or an unbalanced diet.

 What to do if the HOMA index is elevated?

-A HOMA index above 2.0 is a clear signal: your body is losing control over its sugar metabolism .
-The good news: this can often be completely reversed with specific measures.
+A HOMA index above 2.0 is a clear signal: Your body is losing control over its sugar metabolism.
+The good news is that this can often be completely reversed with clear measures.

 Recommended steps: